 If you’ve recently hit a financial rough patch, then a personal loan can help you get back on your feet.
-But if you’re unemployed and have bad credit, getting approved for a personal loan becomes substantially harder, though not impossible.
+But if you’re unemployed and have bad credit, getting approved for personal loans becomes substantially harder, though not impossible.

-To qualify for a personal loan, you need to understand what lenders are looking for and find a way to make your application more attractive.
+To qualify for personal loans, you need to understand what lenders are looking for and find a way to make your application more attractive.
 You also need to know what lenders are willing to work with borrowers in your situation.

 Let’s look at how you can get a personal loan, even if you’re unemployed and have bad credit.
-I’ll also share some alternatives you can consider if a personal loan isn’t an option for you.
+We’ll also share some alternatives you can consider if personal loans aren’t an option for you.

 Can I apply for a personal loan if I’m unemployed?

 If you’re unemployed, getting approved for a personal loan may feel like a long shot.
-But being employed in a part-time or full-time job isn’t a requirement for a personal loan.
+But being employed in a part-time or full-time job isn’t always a requirement for personal loans.